jayluxferro/faker.js/Readme.md

 faker.js is a popular project used by many organizations and individuals in production settings.
 Major and Minor version releases are generally on a monthly schedule.
 Bugs fixes are addressed by severity and fixed as soon as possible.

-If you require the absolute latest version of `faker.js` the `master` branch @ <http://github.com/jayluxferro/faker.js/> should always be up to date and working.
+If you require the absolute latest version of `faker.js` the `main` branch @ <http://github.com/jayluxferro/faker.js/> should always be up to date and working.